 Beware of other iMessage and Apple ID hacks

-This new scam comes not long after another recent attack on Apple users, which involved “hack attacks” tied to their iMessage and Apple ID accounts — and the scam appears on both computers and smartphones.
+Another scam involves “hack attacks” tied to users’ iMessage and Apple ID accounts — and the scam appears on both computers and smartphones.

-Users reportedly received messages, written in foreign languages, to their iMessage account from a foreign phone number.
-Then they would receive a notification from Apple that their Apple ID was being used on another device.
+Users reportedly receive messages, written in foreign languages, to their iMessage account from a foreign phone number.
+Then they receive a notification from Apple that their Apple ID is being used on another device.

 The notification only provided one option — to click “OK.”
 Then after clicking that button, the user’s iMessage account would be flooded with messages from a foreign number, with text written in Chinese.